We invite young designers from across the globe to answer design briefs that focus on the most pressing social and

 Execution: How did you approach the planning and design of your animation?
 What have you considered and implemented to ensure the film is executed to a high technical standard?
 Have you considered how your idea will live on, and stay relevant, for the next 100 years into the future.
 Is there a call-to-action or next step you hope would come from them interacting with your work?

-The winners of each brief will be announced publicly by the RSA in May 2022.
-Winners will also be invited to attend an Awards Ceremony on the 29 June 2022 and their work will be displayed in the ‘Winners’ section of the RSA Student Design Awards website.
+The winners of each brief will be announced publicly by the RSA in June 2023.
+Winners will also be invited to attend an Awards Ceremony and their work will be displayed in the ‘Winners’ section of the RSA Student Design Awards website.